 Practice their Catholic faith by joining every Sunday in the celebration of the Mass and receiving communion

 No cohabiting.
 If married, the marrige must have been celebrated according to the Rite of the Catholic Church

 Registered parishioner of a Catholic parish

 Some proof of the godparents meeting these requirements may be required by the preparer.
 As a minimum, at least one godparent must meet all the listed requirements.
-We regularly currently celebrate baptisms the first and third Saturday of the month at 12:00 PM.
-Starting July 2013 we will be celebrating them the second and fourth Saturday of the month at 9:00 AM.

 The preparation for baptism is of vital concern to God’s people, the Church, which hands on and nourishes the faith received from the apostles.

 We regularly have pre-baptismal seminars the third Wednesday of the month.
 Please confirm availability and your intention to attend by calling the parish office.

 We accept certificates of attendance to pre-baptismal seminars or classes from any Catholic Church.